mighdoll/monobump/README.md

 Smart version bumping for pnpm monorepos.

 **monobump** only bumps packages that have changed since the last release, plus any packages that depend on them.
+You can also specify packages explicitly for more selective releases.
 Private packages are never bumped.

 ## Features

 - **Smart detection** - Only bumps packages with actual changes
+- **Selective bumping** - Specify packages explicitly for targeted releases
-- **Dependency cascading** - Automatically bumps dependent packages
+- **Dependency cascading** - Automatically handles dependencies in both modes
 - **Respects privacy** - Never bumps private packages
 - **Changelog output** - Generate changelog markdown grouped by package
 - **Git integration** - Commits, tags, and optionally pushes changes